ruquant/kg1/README.md

 - **06_counter_kernel**: a larger example combining the above elements into a simple counter application.
 - **09_tzwitter_app**: A full fledged rollup DApp for social media, combining an L1 smart contract, rollup kernel, React+Typescript frontend, and deployment script.

 Each kernel directory includes a README.md that demonstrates how to test the kernel with the `octez-smart-rollup-wasm-debugger` against a set of inputs and commands.
-The expected outputs are included in the README and checked in CI with [MDX](https://github.com/realworldocaml/mdx).
+The expected outputs are included in the README.

 ## Setup